 Ah, fresh air is calling your name this summer!
-Why not take advantage of our great outdoors with a lake vacation that’s all about?
-Whether you like to fish, hike, or bike, Pennsylvania has the perfect lake vacation for you.
+Why not take advantage of our greater-than-great outdoors with a lake vacation that’s all about you?
+Whether you like to fish, hike, or bike, Pennsylvania’s lake destinations are calling your name.

 In the heart of the Pocono Mountains, Lake Wallenpaupack will win your heart with 52 miles of uninterrupted shoreline.
 This man-made giant is the perfect place to fish, boat, swim, or just relax on one of the lake’s many beaches.
 When you’re ready to get moving, Lake Wallenpaupack is the perfect place to lace up your hiking shoes and hike, bike, and explore the surrounding forests.

 This three-mile loop is perfect for hikers of all levels, taking you around a portion of Lake Wallenpaupack where you can see the flora and fauna of the area.
 Feel free to bring your pup along on this dog-friendly trail.

 Lacawac offers hikers easy, moderate, and more difficult hiking trails.
 The 12 trails range from 0.1 miles to 2.9 miles.
 Make sure to visit the Coulter Visitor Center and grab a map of all the marked trails at the sanctuary.

 Promised Land State Park

 With 50 miles of hiking trails through areas rich in historic significance and scenic beauty, Promised Land State Park offers hikers many opportunities for exploration and relaxation.
 See the waterfalls along Little Falls Trail or walk the loop around Conservation Island.
 All the trails lead through areas rich in historic and scenic interest.